logicalclocks/hopsworks/README.md

 ## **APP - Serverless (beta)**
 ### → **Go to [app.hopsworks.ai](https://app.hopsworks.ai)**
 Hopsworks is available as a serverless app, simply head to [app.hopsworks.ai](https://app.hopsworks.ai) and register with your **Gmail** or **Github** accounts.
 You will then be able to run a tutorial or access Hopsworks directly and try yourself.
-This is the prefered way to first experience the platform before diving into more advanced uses and installation requirements.
+This is the preferred way to first experience the platform before diving into more advanced uses and installation requirements.

 ## **Azure, AWS & GCP**
 [Managed Hopsworks](https://managed.hopsworks.ai) is our platform for running Hopsworks and the Feature Store in the cloud and integrates directly with the customer AWS/Azure/GCP environment.
 It also integrates seamlessly with third party platforms such as Databricks, SageMaker and KubeFlow.